EI2030/Low-power-E-Paper-OS/README.txt

 https://finance.yahoo.com/news/ex-intel-exec-raja-koduri-130427676.html Raja, thank you for making the Radeon GPUS.

 "Intel's treasures, according to Koduri, are its IP and technology, with many innovations left "sitting on shelf."
-The contrasting snakes, however, are defined as the bureaucratic process that Koruri sees as dominating corporate decision making, leaving innovation behind.
+The contrasting snakes, however, are defined as the bureaucratic process that Koruri[sic] sees as dominating corporate decision making, leaving innovation behind.

 "The 'spreadsheet & PowerPoint snakes' – bureaucratic processes that dominate corporate decision-making—often fail to grasp the true cost of surrendering performance leadership.